3DB (Melbourne): 3DB/3LK

-History – World War II era – 1939–1945
+World War II era: 1939–1945

 The effects of the War on 3DB

-It was Sunday evening 3 September 1939 and 3DB was broadcasting a radio drama in the very popular and long-running Lux Radio Theatre series.
-The performance of Leah Kleschna was suddenly interrupted by the voice of the Prime Minister, Robert Menzies announcing that Australia was now at war with Germany.
+On Sunday evening, 3 September 1939, 3DB was broadcasting a radio drama in the Lux Radio Theatre series.
+The performance of Leah Kleschna was interrupted by Prime Minister Robert Menzies announcing that Australia was at war with Germany.

 Censorship was rife during the war, particularly after the U.S. entered the conflict on 7 December 1941.
 After General Douglas MacArthur set up his headquarters in Australia, he wielded enormous power, including on matters of censorship.
 Inter alia, he declared that every Australian radio station would only broadcast three news bulletins per day and that these would be simultaneous at 7:45 am, midday and 7:00 pm.
 During this time, the highest rating news in Melbourne was that of 3DB.
 Weather forecasts were banned because it was felt that this may assist the enemy.

 Notices were issued banning radio stations from broadcasting some major wartime events, but as the federal government didn't have the same power over the printed press as it did over radio, newspapers usually reported events that radio was not permitted to mention.

 There was some talk of closing down all commercial radio stations, as the enemy could beam-in on the transmitters and use these as bombing targets.
 As it transpired, this did not happen.
 However, some stations (not 3DB) were closed down for 24 hours as punishment for perceivably ignoring bans on radio reporting particular news items.
 Nevertheless, 3DB was off the air for an hour or so during an air raid drill during which all DB staff were ushered into a Flinders Lane warehouse that housed piles of mattresses.
 Despite this, fears were expressed that 3DB may not be really ready should there be a genuine air raid.

 Many sponsors donated their advertising time to patriotic appeals.

 3DB was also badly affected by staff enlisting.
 3DB personality Keith Smith became a broadcaster at 9AD Labuan, Borneo, attaining the rank of sergeant.
 Norm Spencer was also at 9AD, joining the staff of 3DB after the war, as a producer.
 Smith and Spencer were only two of dozens of radio personnel who took up positions at the 20 Australian military radio stations throughout the Pacific.

 The supply of overseas programs was virtually cut off during the war, particularly from the U.S., meaning that Australian stations and networks had to produce more local programs.
 This was particularly the case at 3DB and the Major Broadcasting Network.

 15 August 1945 was VP (Victory in the Pacific) Day; a day often described as the day the lights went on all over the world.
 3DB listeners heard the joyous news reported by Eric Pearce and Eric Welch.